 - Contact with successful applicant with update, draft biography for announcement in due course, initial discussion regarding start date if not already set

-- Qualifications, career history and experience sections from applications form sent to the Judicial Institute
+- Qualifications, career history and experience sections from application form sent to the Judicial Institute

 - Approximately 2 to 4 weeks